Raid on Nassau: Aftermath

 The English inhabitants retired to the woods until the danger was over.
 Returning they found the island completely ruined and reduced to a desert, they found means to remove themselves to other settlements.
-England had taken to little concern in the affairs of New Providence, that they did not even know of the catastrophe which had happened.
-Edward Birch was appointed as new governor, but when he went to Nassau found it entirely abandoned; so he was obliged to return home without having opened his commission.
+England had taken such little concern in the affairs of New Providence that they did not even know of the catastrophe which had happened.
+Edward Birch was appointed as new governor, but when he went to Nassau found it entirely abandoned and so he was obliged to return home without having opened his commission.

 Another enemy raid in 1706 left only twenty-seven families still cringing inside makeshift huts on New Providence Island, and no more than 400 to 500 English residents scattered considerable distress from more descents during the remainder of this conflict, while their scant overseas trade dried up and no new governors or assistance came out from England.
 Birch saw the inhabitants without "a shift to cover their nakedness" that he did not bother to unroll his commission before taking ship back to England.

 John Graves (who had come to the Bahamas with Thomas Bridges in 1686 and served for at time as colonial secretary) reported in 1706 that the few New Providence survivors "lived scatteringly in little hutts, ready upon any assault to secure themselves in the woods."